Your help is needed!

 - 1990 Marshall Barron*

 CDSS has expanded its Lifetime Contribution Award to include the possibility of awarding it posthumously.
-It is intended to honor those who were deserving of and likely to receive the Lifetime Achievement Award (LCA) but who passed on before they could be honored.
+It is intended to honor those who were deserving of and likely to receive the Lifetime Contribution Award (LCA) but who passed on before they could be honored.
 The Posthumous award will be given to honor the work done by such persons and to hold them up as exemplars of the attributes CDSS values.
 It is not intended as an annual award; there is no obligation to give the recognition every year and no more than one will be given in a calendar year.

 Criteria for a posthumous award are the same as for the regular Lifetime Contribution Award with one addition, and include: